brandonmaul/CSE116-FractalGenerator/README.md

 Each change you make to the fractal will update in real-time.

-In the 'File' menu you can clear the fractal and reset the options to the defaults with 'Reset'.
+In the 'File' menu you can reset the fractal and the options to the defaults with 'Clear'.
 You can also exit the program by clicking on 'Exit'.